Julia D. Novak, President

 Certified Professional Manager, International City/County Management Association

 Master Facilitator, The Myers-Briggs Personality Type Indicator

 Julia earned a bachelor’s degree in government and politics from George Mason University and a master’s degree in public administration from the University of Kansas.
-Julia was in the first class certified by ICMA as Credentialed Local Government Managers and maintains that designation.
-She is certified to administer several level-B psychological assessments, including the Myers-Briggs Personality Type Indicator, Apter Motivational Styles Profile and the Strength Deployment Inventory.
-She also is trained in popular level-A assessments including the Thomas-Killman Conflict Modes Inventory and the Human Element-B.
+Julia was in the first class of individuals certified by ICMA as Credentialed Local Government Managers, and maintains that designation.
+Julia is a Master Facilitator of the popular Myers-Briggs Personality Type Indicator, and is certified to administer several other Level B psychological assessments, Apter Motivational Styles Profile, and the Strength Deployment Inventory.
+She also is trained in popular level-A assessments, including the Thomas-Killman Conflict Modes Inventory and the Human Element-B.